 We will only keep your information for as long as is necessary for us to fulfil the purposes we collected it for, including satisfying any legal, accounting or reporting requirements.
 Sometimes we may anonymise personal information so that you are no longer identifiable by the data.
 In these cases, we may use this information without further notice to you.

 We only process your personal data where we have established a legal basis for processing under Article 6 of the UK GDPR, and Article 9 if we are processing your special category personal data.
 There are 6 bases for processing that are laid out under Article 6 of the UK GDPR, which we use to support our processing of your personal information.
-In addition, the UK GDPR requires us to meet an additional legal basis for processing under Article 9 where we are processing your special category personal data.
+In addition, Article 9 of the UK GDPR requires us to meet an additional legal basis for processing where we are processing your special category personal data.
 The special category information that we collect will depend on the nature of the specific research project or activity, but may include information relating to your health (for example if you have a disability), your ethnicity or your sexual orientation.

-Article 6.1(e) of the UK GDPR, which is when processing is necessary for the performance of a task carried in the public interest.
+This is when processing is necessary for the performance of a task carried in the public interest.
 Much of the processing we undertake is under this basis, including research activity, within our capacity and core functions as an educational establishment.

-Article 9.2(j) of the UK GDPR, which is when processing is necessary for research purposes or statistical purposes.
+This is when processing is necessary for research purposes or statistical purposes.
 This condition requires measures to be put in place to safeguard your data and your interests, which are described within this privacy notice.

 Consent